transentis/bptk_py_tutorial/README.md

 * [COVID Simulation](https://github.com/transentis/sim-covid-19).
 Jupyter notebooks and dashboards illustrating the SIR model.
 * [COVID Simulation Dashboard](https://github.com/transentis/sim-covid-dashboard).
 A web-based simulation dashboard for the COVID simulation built using our BPTK Widgets library for Javascript.
 View a [live version](http://www.covid-sim.com) of the dashboard online.
 * [Beer Distribution Game](https://github.com/transentis/beergame).
 In-depth analysis of the beergame using both System Dynamics and Agent-based simulation.
 Includes an illustration of how to use BPTK in conjunction with reinforcement learning to train agents to play the beergame autonomously.
+* [Model Library Repository](https://github.com/transentis/bptk-model-library).
+A growing repository which contains a number of models that illustrate how to model socio-economic systems using Agent-based modeling, System Dynamics and BPTK.

 ## Get in Touch